Hi, I’m Nicole. #WavingEmoji

 I believe in accessible travel- no one sponsors luxurious vacations for me and I’m beyond the age where I find sharing a hostel room with nine other people enjoyable.
 I’m always on the hunt for the best flight, Airbnb and activity deals.

-You won’t find over edited photos or professionally produced videos here.
-No one pays for my trips, and like most of those with the ability to travel, I travel on a budget.
+Like most of those with the ability and privilege to travel, I travel on a budget.